 Canada Games torch makes Grande Prairie stop

-The Roly McLenahan Torch is brought into Revolution Place, Erica Fisher
+The Roly McLenahan Torch is brought into Revolution Place on January 5, 2019, Erica Fisher

 Several community members helped carry the Canada Games torch through Grande Prairie Saturday.
 The Roly McLenahan Torch was in the city as one of the stops on the first ever MNP Canada Games Torch Relay.